pkozelka/llama-rs/README.md

 ## Performance comparison

-_Note: not very precise measurement, as it currently includes the build phase; but second invocation gives some idea_ Rust debug version:
+_Note: not very precise measurement, as it currently includes the build phase; but second invocation gives some idea_

+I am recording the performance here in order to keep track of the progress of code improvements.
+Now the main culprit seems to be the huge set of debug output that is generated.
+Perhaps having that behind a feature flag would be a usable approach for more accurate comparisons.

+Rust debug version:
 ```
 $ time make run